ethanniser/next-typesafe-url/docs/app.md

 In terms of validation a layout could represent any number of routes within it, all of which may have their own validators, which may not neccesarily overlap.
 Because of this **you** must define a new zod validator for each layout, which accurately represents the union of all possible valid route params for all nested routes.

+The `InferLayoutPropsType` is passed the type of your LayoutRoute as a generic to extrapolate the valid types coming out of the zod validator.

 ```tsx
 // app/product/[productID]/layout.tsx
 import { z } from "zod";